Place-based needs assessments (PBNAs)

 Place-based needs assessments (PBNAs) are focused on a place, not a condition or specific population group.
 They are created for smaller areas than the local authorities or Clinical Commissioning Groups (CCGs).

-PBNAs include information on housing, education and poverty, as they can affect people's health and wellbeing ('wider determinants' of health).
+PBNAs include information on housing, education and poverty, as they can affect people's health and wellbeing: they are 'wider determinants' of health.

 The PBNAs build on work that was done for similar Connect areas in 2016.

 Final report: Mildenhall and Brandon PBNA, with a seven page Executive Summary (Mildenhall & Brandon).
 These documents have been updated (September 2019) to correct some chart labels (data is unchanged).

 We presented some of the key findings at the INT meeting on 24 July: Presentation (Mildenhall & Brandon).

 - Saxmundham and North East INT PBNA v1.5 (March 2020) - updated with the corrected name of the INT.